 4. Use a brad nailer to attach it to the front of your frame

 6. Apply drywall filler on the corner seams.
-Lightly sand using p220 grit.
-But I let some of the texture shine through.
+Lightly sand using p220 grit, I let some of the texture shine through.

-8. Apply 2 coats of SW Tricorn Black using a foam roller.
-A matte finish paint mimics the look of brick because bricks are usually flat.
+8. The first thing I did was apply 2 coats of SW Tricorn Black using a foam roller, using a matte finish paint mimics the look of brick because bricks are usually flat.
 A foam roller ensures a smooth finish.

 9. I wanted this to look like a real brick fireplace.
 The Tricorn Black did not have any dimension.
-So I added Urbane bronze to look like stone.
-I used a brush to randomly dapped sections.
-I immediately rolled over the sections with a clean roller so it blended in.
+My solution was to add Urbane Bronze SW to look like stone.
+To begin with I used a brush to randomly dapped sections, then immediately rolled over the sections with a clean roller so it blended in.

-1. I used a piece of 2 x 12″ wide spruce.
+1. I used a piece of 2 x 12″ wide spruce for the faux fireplace mantel.
 I added 3″ overhang on the width and 1″ overhang on the front.

 2. I lightly sanded my piece of wood using a sander and p220 grit sand paper